How to Screen Candidates: Tips from Ag Recruiters

 4. Reference Checks

-Reference checks are an additional screening step employers can take later in the hiring process to learn more about a candidate.
+Reference checks are an additional screening step employers can take later in the hiring process to learn more about a candidate, especially by contacting their professional references.
 More specifically, about their work history, skills, and working relationships.
-A reference check can make or break your hiring decision, based on the information you learn.
+Contacting professional references is crucial to screen job candidates and verify their credentials and work ethic.

 Reference checking can help verify the information the candidate has already provided about their past work history, skills, and experience from a source other than the candidate themselves.
 This ensures the candidate is who they say they are, plus allows you to gather more information directly from their previous colleagues.